AveryClapp/ESMM-Research/README.md

 - **Micro-tile Optimization**: GPU-efficient sparse computation patterns
 - **Pattern-based Sparsity**: 8-bit pattern recognition and kernel specialization

+## Current Work:
+Experiment 1: Run the A-sparsity checks on a warp subtile that is 32 down.
+Experiment 2: While loop with no conditional checks and a list that stores non-zero values to be computed on that the warp computes and then returns.
+W/o diverging threads

 ## TODOs:
 - [ ] [KernelTuner](https://github.com/KernelTuner/kernel_tuner) Verification